khanhnguyen7802/DataEngineer101/databricks/README.md

   ![alt text](image-17.png)

 - Step 5: Create a secret.
-In this example, I'm gonna set the `Access Key` as the secret.
+In this example, I'm gonna set my `Access Key` as the secret.

   ![alt text](image-18.png)